w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 ![](../../assets/how-to/65016559243.png)

-That's it!
+That's it.
 Now you can sign transactions with your Polkadot accounts.
 If you haven't added your account on Polkadot-JS UI yet, check [this article](vault-add-account.md) for instructions.

 * * *